astronomer/docs/software/log-in-to-software.md

 A base domain or URL (Uniform Resource Locator) is the static element of a website address.
 For example, when you visit the Astronomer website, the address bar always displays https://www.astronomer.io no matter what page you access on the Astronomer website.

 Every cluster is assigned a base domain.
 If your organization has multiple clusters, you can run Astro CLI commands to quickly move from one base domain to another.
-This can be useful when you're authenticated on one cluster, but you need to perform tasks on another cluster.
+This can be useful when you're authenticated on one cluster, but you need to perform tasks on another installation.

 You can authenticate to multiple domains from a single base domain.
 You run the `astro login x` command to authenticate to a base domain, and then run the `astro context switch x` command to define the default base domain on your computer.